adrianaovalle/python-api-challenge/README.md

 ![Figure6](WeatherPy/Images/Fig6.png)

-The Northern Hemisphere Humidity vs Latitude plot shows a tendency of a negative correlation, however the r^2 is very low so there is no correlation.
+The Northern Hemisphere Humidity vs Latitude plot shows a  very low  r^2 is so there is no correlation.

 ![Figure7](WeatherPy/Images/Fig7.png)

-The Southern Hemisphere Humidity vs Latitude plot shows a tendency of a postive correlation, however the r^2 is very low so there is no correlation.
+The Southern Hemisphere Humidity vs Latitude plot shows aa  very low  r^2 is so there is no correlation.

 ![Figure8](WeatherPy/Images/Fig8.png)